 Assessing the value of the claim was also difficult because the defendant also stated that Adrian would soon be able to feed by mouth and would soon be able to lead a normal life.

 The day before trial the defendant offered to settle the claim in the sum of £1 million.
 This offer was accepted by the claimant and approved by the court taking into account the undoubted risks of litigation.

-You can discuss also your claim with any member of our medical negligence team on:
+You can discuss also your claim with any member of our team of medical negligence solicitors on:

 - You can speak to any member of our Medical Negligence team on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"

 Fieldfisher has successfully been recognised as an "Occupation and Asbestos Disease Specialists" Fieldfisher are now recognised as assessors

 Charities we support

 Fieldfisher hosted its annual AvMA Charity Quiz Night, raising over £3,500